• Home

 The taste of Elderberry Syrup will widely vary based on the type of sweetener, how much sweetener is used, and any additional ingredients in the mixture.
 Our homemade Elderberry Syrup recipe tastes like a lightly sweetened spiced berry cider in my opinion!

-Why make Elderberry Syrup at home?
+Is it easy to make Elderberry Syrup at home?

-It is very cost-effective to make your own syrup!
+It is very easy and cost-effective to make your own syrup!
 Purchasing from a store will cost you about 4x MORE than what it would cost to make it yourself.
 Not only that, it’s easy peasy, and it makes your house smell nice when it’s cooking.
 And I’ve heard that the store-bought varieties do not always taste very appealing to kids.

 What do I need to make Elderberry Syrup?